Midebar/Aristotle/README.md

 ***TRANSLATION***
-Komodo on paper is good for translation, but there's no instruct version, even then It compared to Llama2, gpt3.5, Qwen1.5 NusaMT is built on Komodo-base and on paper excel on Bali and Minang Based on leaderboard above, use SEALIONv3-8b
+Komodo on paper is good for translation, but there's no instruct version, even then It compared to Llama2, gpt3.5, Qwen1.5 NusaMT is built on Komodo-base and on paper excel on Bali and Minang Based on leaderboard above, use SEALIONv3-9b(Gemma) With SEALIONv3.5-8b-R, too much reasoning
 Tried to use SahabatAIv1-8b, it took 50 mins, while SEALION took 15 mins to translate 10% of ProntoQA dataset

 **CUSTOM RUN END**